wpshopify/docs/guides/javascript-hooks.md

 # Getting started with JavaScript Hooks

 > [!NOTE|className:info sm]
-> JavaScript Hooks require that WordPress 5.0 or higher be installed.
+> JavaScript Hooks require WordPress 5.0 or higher

 JavaScript hooks were introduce to WordPress in version 5.0 with the advent of the highly anticipated Gutenberg release.
 These are very similar to the standard PHP hooks that WordPress developers have been familiar with for years.